How Are The Two "Suicide Squad" Films Connected?

-DC Films' newest offering, The Suicide Squad, now streaming on HBO Max, reintroduces comic book fans to the supervillains who make up Task Force X under the strict supervision of government agent Amanda Waller (Viola Davis).
+DC Films' newest offering, The Suicide Squad reintroduces comic book fans to the supervillains who make up Task Force X under the strict supervision of government agent Amanda Waller (Viola Davis).
 This isn't out first time meeting the Suicide Squad — we're even greeted by a few friendly faces — but what exactly is the link between this new DC Extended Universe project and the first one we watched back in 2016?

 As we've seen with previous films in the comic book franchise, continuity isn't really a thing when it comes to the DCEU.
 Unlike the Marvel Cinematic Universe, in which every plot typically occurs in conjunction with the others even if it takes several years (and phases) to make the bigger picture come together, DCEU storylines seem to operate a bit more independently; even though characters like Batman, Shazam, and Deadshot exist within the same universe, their stories aren't necessarily occurring concurrently with each other and aren't really interconnected.